Bernat-BC/Ni-Chaos/README.md

 1. `plots_eD_eL.m` produces Figure 3, 4 and 6.
 2. `plots_measures.m` produces Figure 5.

-These can be run after importing their respective workspace (see below) or after generating the data by running the scripts in `Data scripts`.
+These can be run after importing their respective workspace (see below) or after generating the data by running the scripts in `Data-scripts`.

 ### Workspaces